 Recreation of forage and pastures on river meadows

 Contributing to the Nature Conservation Association's project for the reintroduction of the white-backed woodpecker.
-Woody debris is created to favor woodpeckers.
+Woody debris is created to favour woodpeckers.

 Burning of forests on the island Upper Tylleropsön, and follow-up through insect inventory in the burned area